ALRW/dayAsADev/courseSections/section7.md

 [Go to course navigation](../navigation.md)

-You've come a long way already today and now that we've accumulated a large amount of building-block knowledge lets put it to use and actually build ourselves a prototype website.
+You've come a long way already today and now that we've accumulated a large amount of building-block knowledge let's put it to use and actually build ourselves a prototype website.

 To set the scene.
 A potential client has expressed interest in revamping their business website and wants to see what we are capable of.
 They have asked us to produce a prototype website for their "prototype" business.
 Kindly they have also provided us with a few user stories and a number of wireframes to work with.
 Fantastic.